Forest Hill Park

 Active types will find plenty to love here.
 There are extensive walking and biking trails for all skill levels.
 Mountain bikers particularly appreciate the challenging terrain, with dedicated trails that offer both technical sections and smoother rides.

+Planning a gathering?
+Several picnic areas with covered pavilions are scattered across the park, complete with electricity, grills, and tables - great for family reunions or casual weekend get-togethers.
 Families with kids will appreciate the recently replaced playground (as of June 2025), offering modern play equipment with plenty of shade.
 And when winter brings snow, the park's hills transform into some of Richmond's best sledding spots.

 Community Events and Amenities

 The South of the James Market has become a Sunday tradition for many locals.
-This year-round farmers market brings together local produce, crafts, and food vendors, creating a vibrant community space.
+This year-round farmers market brings together local produce, crafts, and food vendors, creating a lively community space.
 During summer months, you can spread out a blanket and enjoy live music performances while picnicking under the trees.

 Dog owners, rejoice!
 Forest Hill Park is extremely dog-friendly, but you'll need to keep your furry friends leashed and, of course, clean up after them.
+As for facilities, you'll discover portable toilets near the tennis courts and lake area, with the Stone House restrooms occasionally open during special events.

 Historical Recognition